Setting up an SMTP Relay on Ubuntu

 Step 2: Creating Mailjet free account for our SMTP relay on Ubuntu

 Choose as Developer, and in “Sending methods” choose “SMTP relay”.
 Once you have chosen SMTP relay as your sending method.
-They’ll give give you the required details:
+They’ll give you the required details:

 SMTP Relay Credentials